ajailani4/tonotes/README.md

 # ToNotes

 ToNotes is an Android app for managing notes.
 With this app we can write our notes, edit, and delete them.
-Also, we can back up the notes to the cloud and sync them to our phone.
+Also, we can back up the notes to the cloud and sync them to your phone.

 ## Architecture